real-re/nsv2-website/docs/about/download/index.en.md

     Jailbreak required.
 (Don't do it unless you know what you are doing!)

+    Or use ios signing software to avoid jailbreak.

     Only supports iPhone5S, iPad Air, iPad mini2 and newer devices。

 !!! tip "macOS user"